-To configure policies for Windows, see "Privilege Management for Windows Policies" on page 27.
+To configure policies for Windows, please see "Privilege Management for Windows Policies" on page 27.

-Policy Summary Screen
+Access the Policy Summary Screen from the Policy Catalog

 To access the Policy Summary Screen, click a Privilege Management for Windows policy from the Policy Catalog home page in ePO Server 5.9 or select Edit in ePO Server 5.10.